-Quarterly Minimum Sampling Requirements Quarter Months Quarterly Influent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28 th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter arter Months Quarterly Influent and Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th

-Note 2 - Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period Samples are to be collected prior to any treatment process.
+- Note 1 Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
+The Monthly Average Limit for E. coli is expressed as a geometric mean.
+The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday). - Note 2 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+Samples are to be collected prior to any treatment process.
 Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
 Influent and effluent samples are to be taken during the same month.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
-Influent samples are to be collected as composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.
+Influent samples are to be collected as a 24-hour composite sample, composed of 48 aliquots (subsamples) collected at 30-minute intervals by an automatic sampling device. - Note 3 Total Nitrogen (TN) is calculated as Total Kjeldahl Nitrogen (TKN) + Nitrate + Nitrite (NO3 + NO2).

-B. STANDARD CONDITIONS
+C. STANDARD CONDITIONS

 In addition to specified conditions stated herein, this permit is subject to the attached Parts I, II, & III standard conditions dated August 1, 2014, May 1, 2013, and August 1, 2019, and hereby incorporated as though fully set forth herein.
-Annual reports required per Standard Conditions Part III Section K shall be submitted online to the Department via the Department's eDMR system as an attachment.
+Annual reports required per Standard Conditions Part III Section K shall be submitted online to the department via the department's eDMR system as an attachment.
 This supersedes Standard Conditions Part III Section K #4.
 EPA reports shall continue to be submitted online via the Central Data Exchange system.